Our practice is a simple one

 Watching the breath as it enters and leaves the body, we may become aware of sounds, or sensations in the body, or take note of our thoughts and feelings.

-Walking meditation is another practice we do from time to time, and instructions are given before we start.
+Walking meditation is another practice we do from time to time, with instructions given before we start.

-The first Wednesday of the month is Beginners’ Mind, and it’s great for people who’ve never done any meditation ever as well as the rest of us who know that every time we sit it’s just like starting over.
-Click here to download some really simple meditation instructions you can use at home.
+The first Wednesday of the month is Beginners’ Mind, which is great for people who’ve never tried meditation, as well as those of us who know that every time we sit it’s just like starting over.
+Download some really simple meditation instructions you can use at home here.

-At the end of some sessions, we may spend three or four minutes recollecting what happened during our meditation, followed by discussion.
+At the end of some of our sessions, we may spend four or five minutes reflecting on what happened during our meditation, journalling what we can recall, followed by discussion.

 When we pause, and let our mind rest, we feel better – there’s no great mystery in this, the only mystery is why we don’t do it more often

-Evenings sometimes include a short guided meditation, and we always finish with conversation, tea and biscuits.
+While our evenings may include a short guided meditation, we always finish in good time for conversation, tea and biscuits.

-If you find sitting meditation hard, download this PDF which outlines six other simple ways you might try to meditate.
+If you find sitting meditation hard, download this PDF which outlines six additional ways you might try to meditate.